 With rates on the rise due to the Federal Reserve’s incremental rate increases, consumers appear anxious to borrow while pricing is still favorable and effective deposit management is emerging as a critical component of organizational success.
-At the upcoming workshops in December, we’ll examine how your institution can respond to these developments to improve performance and position your credit union for long-term success.
+At the upcoming workshops, we’ll examine how your institution can respond to these developments to improve performance and position your credit union for long-term success.

 Some of the key areas we’ll be exploring include:

 - Strategies and tactics for cost-effective deposit growth and retention: On the heels of a protracted low-rate environment, consumers will be emphasizing deposit value in their FI decisions for the first time in nearly a decade.
 We’ll discuss how institutions need to be thinking about deposit pricing and products to retain households and grow the organization.
 We’ll also highlight key strategies and tactics for managing a massive wealth transfer that will become increasingly substantial as Baby Boomers age and Millennials become the dominant economic force.

 - Capitalizing on rising consumer loan demand: For the first time in well over a decade, consumer loan demand has risen significantly.
 Clearly rising rates are instilling a “fear of missing out” among consumers and improved economic and housing conditions have households in a better position to increase their borrowing.
 A maturing Millennial generation is also a driving force behind this increased demand as they finally seek to get married, start families and own homes after delaying these life milestones throughout the recovery.